Understanding Hepatitis B

-Hepatitis B is transmitted through bodily fluids.
-This means that you have to actually take in the infected person’s bodily fluids because the virus lives only a very short time outside the human body.
-The usual ways people contract hepatitis B is through sexual contact and drug users sharing needles, but it is also contracted by health care workers being accidentally stuck with needles and it can be passed from mother to child during delivery.
+Hepatitis B is transmitted through bodily fluids, including blood and semen.
+The virus lives only a very short time outside the human body.
+The usual ways people contract Hepatitis B are through sexual contact and drug users sharing needles.
+It can also be contracted by health care workers being accidentally stuck with needles, body piercings, or tattoos with unclean equipment.
+Hepatitis B can be passed from mother to child during delivery.

-If you have recently been exposed to the bodily fluids of someone with hepatitis B and you haven’t been vaccinated, you may still prevent the development of Hepatitis B. See your doctor immediately, as an injection of hepatitis B immune globulin within 24 hours of exposure may prevent your contracting the disease.
+If you have recently been exposed to the bodily fluids of someone with Hepatitis B and you haven’t been vaccinated, you may still prevent the development of Hepatitis B. See your doctor immediately, as an injection of Hepatitis B immune globulin within 2 weeks of exposure may prevent your contracting the disease.

 Acute hepatitis B goes away after a period of about 6 months.
 So, you may not need treatment at all for this type of hepatitis.
 A visit to your doctor is absolutely essential to determine which type of hepatitis you have, and your doctor will recommend a follow-up test to ensure your complete recovery.

 Chronic Hepatitis B is a condition that is permanent and cannot be cured.
 If you have chronic HBV, your doctor will recommend thebest treatment option for you.
 Antiviral medications may help to fight the growth of the virus, slowing its ability to damage your liver.

 How to increase your chances of getting affordable Hepatitis B life insurance.

 When applying for life insurance while having Hepatitis B, the best thing you can do is to religiously follow treatment plan prescribed by your doctor.